Tara, Queensland: History

-Baranggum (also known as Barrunggam, Barunggam Parrungoom, Murrumgama) is an Australian Aboriginal language spoken by the Baranggum people.
-The Baranggum language region includes the landscape within the local government boundaries of the Western Downs Regional Council, particularly Dalby, Tara, Jandowae and west towards Chinchilla.
+Baranggum people were and are the aboriginal people settled in the area of the town of Tara.

-The town was surveyed in May 1910 by Leonard Shield.
-The name Tara was used as the name for a pastoral run on 25 March 1852.
-It is assumed that it is a reference to the Hill of Tara in County Meath, Ireland.
+The town was surveyed in May 1910 by Leonard Shield, and named Tara after the local pastoral run of the same name gazetted on 25 March 1852.
+It is assumed that this is a reference to the Hill of Tara in County Meath, Ireland.